 All that and brains too

 Claw is not just a musclebound barbarian with quick reflexes.
-When he’s in trouble he swiftly comes up with clever strategies, often relying on understanding basic physics and an ability to quickly consider what’s available around him.
+When he’s in trouble he swiftly comes up with clever strategies.
+These often rely on understanding basic physics and on quickly considering what’s usable around him.

 If the direct approach — his favourite one — doesn’t work, he’ll probably find a good alternative.